 an inclusive environment enabling students to become conscientious global citizens.

-Office of Student Rights & Responsibilities utilizes fundamental fairness and strives to inspire trust and confidence in the university's Conduct System.
+Student Rights & Responsibilities utilizes fundamental fairness and strives to inspire trust and confidence in the university's Conduct System.
 We strongly encourage individual responsibility and promote the incorporation of community standards for acceptable behavior via the Student Code of Conduct.

 The Center for Student Involvement empowers students to create co-curricular experiences that provide meaningful ways for all students to be involved and engaged in campus life, interact with others, and strengthen Bull Pride through campus-wide traditions.
 Our staff strives to teach students the importance and benefits of campus involvement, provides information on how to seek out personally relevant opportunities, and facilitates student involvement.